wentaoshang/NDN.JS/README.md

 * Add NDN.default_key field, which replaces the 'globalKeyManager' in the old library.
 * Implement NDN.setDefaultKey() and NDN.getDefaultKey() helpers.
 * Remove Closure.js.
 Use callback-based upcall interface (e.g. onData, onTimeout, onInterest event handlers).
-* Remove signature verification operations from NDN.onReceivedElement handler.
+* Remove signature verification operations from NDN.onMessage handler.
 * Fix bug in PublisherPublicKeyDigest.js.
 Digest length should be 256 bits since we are using SHA256 digest algorithm.
 * Rewrite all the test cases under tests/ folder.
 Use HTML5 style for all the .html files.
 * Update make-js.js building tool.
 The compressed code is now called ndn.min.js while the uncompressed version is called ndn.js.